gparlakov/jasmine-educative/2.12.testing-classes-text/testing-classes.md

     expect(result).toEqual('article deleted: "the first article"');
   });
   ```
-  in the first test run the `article.delete` passing in the expected article object with an `id` and a `title`.
+  in the first test, we run the `article.delete` passing in the expected article object with an `id` and a `title`.
 Then, we assert that the dependency's `delete` method has been called with the argument expected (`1`) and the result is the expected string (`'article deleted: "the first article"'`)
 - ```js
   it(`should return no article to delete when that's the case`, () => {
     // arrange